mvolkmann/blog/src/feather-weather.md

 The same navigation bar appears at the top of all screens.
 This contains:

-- a refresh button in the upper-left corner that fetches updated weather data for the currently selected location
+- an info button to get brief information about the app
+- a help button to display the app help page in Safari
 - the app name
+- a refresh button that fetches updated weather data for the currently selected location
-- a settings button in the upper-right corner that opens a sheet containing settings options described below
+- a settings button that opens a sheet containing settings options described below

 ## Settings Sheet

 Tapping the gear icon in the upper-right displays the following settings sheet.

 <img alt="Feather Weather Settings" style="width: 40%"
-    src="/blog/assets/feather-weather-settings.png?v={{pkg.version}}"
+    src="/blog/assets/6-iphone-6.5-settings.png?v={{pkg.version}}"
     title="Feather Weather Settings">

 The first setting chooses between